rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And immediately there was in their synagogue a man with an unclean spirit.
 And he cried out, ^0123

 What have you to do with us, Jesus of Nazareth?
 Have you come to destroy us?
-I know who you are — the Holy One of God. ^0124
+I know who you are--the Holy One of God. ^0124

 But Jesus rebuked him, saying, Be silent, and come out of him! ^0125